-When focusing on the router first, hackers will brute-force a WPA handshake or phish for a Wi-Fi password, and once they get the credentials, they begin mapping and fingerprinting the compromised network using a variety of tools and techniques.
+When targeting Wi-Fi routers, hackers may try to brute-force WPA2 handshakes or phish for passwords.
+Once the Wi-Fi credentials have been acquired, they will begin mapping and fingerprinting the compromised network using a variety of techniques.

 Port scanners will create an enormous amount of noise on wireless networks.
 Man-in-the-middle attacks can be too aggressive and alert users and administrators to the presence of a hacker.
 Routers keep logs of every device that connects to the network.
 Every action taken while connected to a network may in some way result in being discovered on the compromised router.

-That's why it's better not to connect to the Wi-Fi router at all.
-In this guide, we'll develop an understanding of how attackers capture packets — as they transmit to and from the wireless router — and decrypt WPA2 traffic in near real time.
-This information is vital for anyone wanting to become a security professional.
+It's better not to connect to the Wi-Fi router at all.
+In this guide, we'll develop an understanding of how attackers capture packets as they transmit to and from the wireless router with Airodump-ng — and decrypt WPA2 traffic in near real time.

 Wireshark is the world's foremost and widely used network analyzer.
 It allows users to see what's happening on networks at a microscopic level and is the de facto network auditing tool across commercial and non-profit enterprises, government agencies, and educational institutions.

 A great feature built into Wireshark allows attackers to decrypt and view router activity transmitted over the air in plain-text, and that's exactly what we're going to find out in this guide.

 Airodump-ng is available in all popular Linux distributions and will work on virtual machines and on Raspberry Pi installations.
 I'll be using Kali Linux to collect data belonging to a Wi-Fi router that I control.
 If you've never used Airdodump-ng before, you can learn some basics in my article on hacking a neighbor with a Post-It note or in our Aircrack-ng overall guide linked below.